soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/reduce-spam-email.md

 - **Enable the junk mail rule on all mailboxes** By default, the spam filtering action is set to **Move message to Junk Email folder**.
 If this is the preferred and current spam policy action, then each mailbox [must also have the junk mail rule enabled](https://support.office.com/en-us/article/overview-of-the-junk-email-filter-5ae3ea8e-cf41-4fa0-b02a-3b96e21de089).
 To check this, you can run the Get-MailboxJunkEmailConfiguration cmdlet against one or more mailboxes.
 For example, you might check all mailboxes for this by running the following: Get-MailboxJunkEmailConfiguration -Identity \* | Where {$_.Enabled -eq $false}

     When viewing the output, the Enable property should be set to True.
 If it is set to False, you can run Set-MailboxJunkEmailConfiguration to change it to True.

-- **Check your mail flow rules and safe lists** Look at the message header for a message that should have been marked as spam.
-Find the SCL property in the X-Forefront-Antispam-Report header.
-If the SCL value is -1, this indicates that the message was safe listed and bypassed EOP spam filtering.
-Investigate mail flow rules, allow lists, and the recipient's allowed senders list.
-A [Find and fix email delivery issues as an Office 365 for business admin](https://support.office.com/article/e7758b99-1896-41db-bf39-51e2dba21de6) will also be useful in providing details about why a message received an SCL of -1.

 - **Create mail flow rules in on-premises Exchange Server** If you are using Exchange Online Protection, but your mailboxes are located in on-premises Exchange Server, then you will need to create a couple of mail flow rules in on-premises Exchange Server.
 See the [instructions for EOP-only](https://technet.microsoft.com/library/ms.exch.eac.EditAntispamPolicy_SpamAction%28EXCHG.150%29.aspx?v=15.20.548.14&amp;l=1&amp;s=BPOS_S_E15_0).